raj7A/test-pyramid-scanner/README.md

 Install as git GLOBAL PRE-COMMIT hook (better and suggested) - Use any **ONE** approach from below.

 #### Approach 1.
 Using install.sh script :
-Checkout the latest tag (or the required tag version)
+Get the latest tag (or the required tag version) and then run the following command,
 ```
     bash install.sh v1.0.3
 ```